Use a water bottle and an old sock to create bubble snakes! This fun action art activity makes colorful and unique designs!

 Whether your answer is yes or no, you’re in for a treat.

-If you want to take your bubble printing to a whole new level, and have a super fun outdoor art activity while you’re at it, then keep reading.
 We’re going to share with you how to make colorful bubble snakes with materials you already have around the house.
 Then we’ll show you how to use those bubble snakes to make amazing bubble prints!

 - Old sock or some cheesecloth